Limit Order Books: Empirical Observations in LOBs

-Using data from 40 stocks on the Paris Bourse, \textcite{Biais:1995} studied the frequencies with which market events belonged to each of 15 different \emph{action classes} (such as ``arrival of buy market order'', ``arrival of buy limit order within the spread'', and ``cancellation of existing sell limit order''), conditional on the action class of the most recently recorded event.
-The conditional frequency with which a market event belonged to a specified action class, given that the previous market event also belonged to the same action class, was found to be higher than the unconditional frequency with which market events belonged to that action class, for all action classes.
-Such behaviour is known as \emph{event clustering}.
-The authors offered numerous possible explanations for this phenomenon: market participants may have been strategically splitting large orders into smaller chunks to avoid revealing their full trading intentions (or to minimize market impact, as discussed in Section \ref{marketimpact}); different traders may have been mimicking each other; different traders may have been independently reacting to new information; or different traders may have been trying to \emph{undercut} each other (i.e., cancelling active buy (respectively, sell) orders and resubmitting them at a slightly higher (respectively, lower) price solely to gain price priority).
-The authors noted that small, successive changes in $b(t)$ and $a(t)$ were observed more frequently when $s(t)$ was large, which they argued provided evidence of undercutting.
-However, \textcite{Bouchaud:2009} concluded that the phenomenon was driven primarily by strategic order splitting; and found no evidence that different traders mimicked each other's actions.
+Using data from 40 stocks on the Paris Bourse, \citet{Biais:1995} observed strong clustering through time when studying the ``action classes'' (such as ``arrival of buy market order'', ``arrival of buy limit order within the spread'', and ``cancellation of active sell order'') of market events.
+For all action classes, the conditional frequency with which a market event belonged to the specified action class, given that the previous market event also belonged to the same action class, was higher than the corresponding unconditional frequency.
+The authors offered numerous possible explanations for this phenomenon: traders might have strategically split large orders into smaller chunks to avoid revealing their full trading intentions or to minimize market impact (see Section \ref{marketimpact}); different traders might have mimicked each other; different traders might have independently reacted to new information; or different traders might have tried to undercut each other (i.e., cancelled active buy (respectively, sell) orders and resubmitted them at a slightly higher (respectively, lower) price solely to gain price priority).
+Bursts of small, frequent changes in $b(t)$ and $a(t)$ occurred more often when $s(t)$ was large, which they argued provided evidence of undercutting.
+However, \citet{Bouchaud:2009} concluded that the phenomenon was driven primarily by strategic order splitting and found no evidence that different traders mimicked each other.